 Since Staggers, railroads have increased their productivity far more quickly than most other industries.
 Overall rail industry productivity was flat for many years prior to Staggers but is up more than 150% since then.

 - Customer Savings: These productivity gains have been largely passed through to rail customers in the form of lower rates.
 Since the Staggers Rail Act was passed, average rail rates (measured by inflation-adjusted revenue per ton-mile) are 43% lower today than in 1981.
 This means the average rail shipper can move much more freight for around the same price it paid more than 35 years ago.

 After decades of decline, the rail intercity market share (measured in ton-miles) began to grow in an expanding freight transportation marketplace.

 Recent years have been among the safest for the freight rail industry.
-Since 2000, train accident and hazmat accident rates are down 30% and 64%, respectively, while rail employee fatalities in 2019 matched an all-time low.
+Since 2000, train accident and hazmat accident rates are down 30% and 64%, respectively, while rail employee fatalities in 2019 were an all-time low.

 Short line and regional railroads, most of which are new since Staggers, operate approximately 45,000 miles in 49 states, preserving rail service and rail jobs that otherwise would have been lost if not for the Staggers Rail Act.